winansks/Systems-Thinking-in-a-Bioeconomy/Chapter 1.md

    * **Ludwig von Bertalanffy** introduced **General Systems Theory (GST)** in the 1940s, emphasizing that systems should be studied as a whole, not by isolated components.
    * GST sought to understand common principles that could apply across different disciplines, from biology to sociology.
    * <img width="702" height="602" alt="image" src="https://github.com/user-attachments/assets/bd5860bf-79e7-479c-8471-e1545bbd9a69" />
-Figure 2.
-Conceptual illustration of a system viewed through General System Theory, highlighting the interconnected components, feedback loops, and exchanges of energy, information, and resources that collectively shape system behavior and resilience.
+The conceptual illustration above is of a system viewed through General System Theory, highlighting the interconnected components, feedback loops, and exchanges of energy, information, and resources that collectively shape system behavior and resilience.
 Reference: https://www.sciencedirect.com/topics/computer-science/general-system-theory

 3. **The 1950s – 1970s: Expanding Influence**